Vegan Orange Cranberry Muffins

 The added bonus is I don’t have to make other muffins for non-vegans, and my vegan friends know they will get a solid muffin when they come for brunch!

-Since they don’t have eggs, what makes these muffins rise?
+Since we cannot use egg, what makes these muffins rise?

 I use a combination of baking soda and vinegar to make my vegan muffins fluffy.
 Why?
 When the two get together, they fizz and create a gorgeous rise in the muffins.